logos-co/Waku-topology-test/Readme.md

 This repo contains the scripts to generate various network topologies for the wakukurtosis runs.

 ## gen_jsons.sh
-gen_jsons.sh can generate a specified number of networks under the given directory.
-Please make sure that the directory exists.
+gen_jsons.sh can generate given number of Waku networs and outputs them to a directory.
+Please make sure that the output directory exists; both relative and absolute paths work.
 The parameters are generated at random; edit the MIN and MAX for finer control.
+The script requires bc & /dev/urandom.

+usage: ./gen_jsons.sh <output dir> <#json files needed>

 ## generate_network.py
 generate_network.py can generate networks with specified number of nodes and topics. the network types currently supported is "configuration_model" and more is on the way.
 Use with Python3.